-6 steps to improve nonprofit budgeting and forecasting
+6 ways to improve nonprofit budgeting and forecasting

-In a majority of nonprofit organizations, the traditional budget process is a tedious annual ritual where organizational goals are created in one silo, number crunching is done in another and staff-level input is generally restricted to a given operational unit.
+In many nonprofit organizations, the traditional budget process is a tedious annual ritual where organizational goals are created in one silo, number crunching is done in another and staff-level input is generally restricted to a given operational unit.
 For those reasons, it's no surprise that most annual budgets become obsolete well before target dates are ever reached.

 If your current planning, budgeting and forecasting activities are not adding clear value to your organization, there is a better way.
-In a recent RSM webcast, nonprofit leaders were challenged to rethink conventional assumptions and learn about processes and technologies that can help organizations improve budget planning and performance against strategic objectives.
-Following is a quick summary of key points from that presentation:
+Nonprofit leaders who rethink conventional assumptions and embrace next-generation processes and technologies can improve budget planning and performance against strategic objectives.

 Best practices for budgeting and planning